IsaacStephan317/train-and-gain/README.md

 Whether you're learning the game for the first time, or trying out new strategies train-and-gain is the app for you.

 ## Accessing the train-and-gain application
-Users will need to clone this git repository to play the game, with steps for cloning, included below:
+Users will need to clone this git repository to play the game with steps for cloning included below:
 1. Open a terminal and enter the command 'git clone https://github.com/IsaacStephan317/train-and-gain'
 2. Navigate to the train and gain directory and open the folder denoted by the path '\train-and-gain\backendFiles\src'
 3. Once in the src folder run the command 'javac EuchreGame.java'